 While this co-location will provide some cost sharing opportunities, we have an urgent funding need to raise $7 million for the hangar to house the aircraft.
-To date, we have raised over $4.4 million but we need to meet our $7 million goal as soon as possible.
+To date, we have raised just over $6 million and continue to look for donations.

 We invite you to partner in this significant endeavor and ask for your consideration of this project's merit of your potential investment.